Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-a-toc-in-astro.md

 import astroRemark from '@astrojs/markdown-remark';
 ```

-Then inside the export we need to add a new options for markdown, which will look like this:
+Then inside the export we need to add a new option for markdown, which will look like this:

 ```js
 export default /** @type {import('astro').AstroUserConfig} */ ({